Star Wars: Battlefront II (2005 video game): Development

-A compilation of the title and its predecessor, titled Star Wars Battlefront Classic Collection, was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on March 14, 2024.
-The compilation was developed by Aspyr and features cross-generation play (PS4 with PS5; Xbox One with Xbox Series X/S) for up to 64 players, and includes the Xbox downloadable content.

 Reception and sales

 Battlefront II was well received overall.
 The highest aggregate scored was for the PlayStation 2, which holds an 84% at GameRankings and an 84/100 at Metacritic.
 The Xbox version ranked similarly, with 84% at GameRankings and 83/100 at Metacritic.
 The PC and PSP versions scored slightly lower, with a 75% and a 78/100 for the PC and the PSP a 71% and 69/100 at GameRankings and Metacritic, respectively.
 It placed sixth in overall sales for 2005, according to the NPD Group.
 The PlayStation Portable version sold over 500,000 copies.
 It was listed as the second most-played Xbox title in 2007, and placed third in 2008.
 In 2009 Star Wars: Battlefront II reclaimed second place once more.
 The PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
 The game's sales totaled 6 million copies by 2007.

 Battlefront II was praised not only for having a much more engaging single-player storyline, but also for fixing many of the issues that plagued the original.
 Reviewers noted a slight improvement in the intelligence of AI units and praised new varied objectives to obtain victory.
 PlayStation World argued the strengthened single-player campaign was "unrelenting" and always a good challenge.
 Publications found the inclusion of space battles a welcome addition; however, GameSpot argued the addition of Jedi, though looking "good on paper", did not end up "feeling as epic" as expected.